torgeiru/IncludeOS_bootenv/README.md

 # IncludeOS_bootenv
-An environment for vooting IncludeOS binaries.
+An environment for booting IncludeOS binaries.